enkidevs/curriculum/javascript/javascript-core/intro-js/javascript-basics-part-1.md

 ## Content

-Variables are used to store information - each holds a value with a specific name.
+The building blocks of Javascript are variables!

-We can also change the value a variable holds, if needed:
+We can create and change the value a variable like so:

 ```javascript
 let firstName = "Enki";